Opinions expressed in this article are those of the sponsor.

 7 best social media monitoring tools for any business

-Social media provides an enormous pool of insights on your market and competitors.
+Social media is an enormous pool of insights on your market and competitors.
 These social listening tools bring those insights right to the surface.

 People have always talked about brands and products.
 They’ve praised and complained about companies in the dining rooms, by the water cooler, over the phone.
 With the rise of social media, this previously intangible word-of-mouth has finally become measurable — and thus amplifiable — for businesses.
 Social media listening, the process of using a tool to monitor online mentions of a brand (or anything else), gives companies access to that data.